Brazil: Suspect confesses to killing pair missing in Amazon

 The federal investigator, Eduardo Alexandre Fontes, said Amarildo da Costa de Oliveira, 41, nicknamed Pelado, told officers he used a firearm to kill Indigenous expert Bruno Pereira of Brazil and freelance reporter Dom Phillips of Britain.

-Torres said Pelado took police to a spot Wednesday where they recovered human remains.
-The remains had not yet been positively identifiedy, Torres said.
+“We would have no way of getting to that spot quickly without the confession,” Torres said of the place where police recovered human remains Wednesday after being led there by Pelado.

+Torres said the remains are expected to be identified within days, and if confirmed as the missing men, “will be returned to the families of the two.”

-“We found the bodies three kilometers (nearly two miles) into the woods,” the investigator said.
+“We found the bodies three kilometers (nearly two miles) into the woods,” the investigator said, adding that rescue teams traveled about one hour and forty minutes on the river and 25 more into the woods to reach the burial spot.

+Pelado’s family had said previously that he denied any wrongdoing and claimed police tortured him to try to get a confession.

 Another officer, Guilherme Torres of the Amazonas state police, said the missing men's boat had not been found yet but police knew the area where it purportedly was hidden by those involved in the crime.

-“They put put bags of dirt on the boat so it would sink,” he said.
+“They put bags of dirt on the boat so it would sink,” he said.
+The engine of the boat was removed, according to investigators.

+The news conference at Brazil's federal police headquarters in Manaus also included military leaders, who joined the effort to find Phillips and Pereira a few days after their disappearance was reported.

+President Jair Bolsonaro, a frequent critic of journalists and Indigenous experts, has drawn criticism that the government didn't get involved fast enough.
+Earlier on Wednesday, he criticized Phillips in an interview, saying without evidence that locals in the area where he went missing didn't like him and that he should have been more careful in the region.

 As federal police announced they would hold a news conference, colleagues of Pereira called a vigil outside the headquarters of the Brazilian government's Indigenous affairs agency in Brasilia.
 Pereira was on leave from the agency.